erikeldridge/erikeldridge.github.com/_posts/2012-2-6-mobile-web.md

 * Cache the login page, and perform authentication asyncronously rather than trying to launch an app and bouncing the user to log in if unauthenticated.
 * List as few URLs as possible in the manifest to avoid expensive refreshes when the manifest version changes
+* Including a version number in a comment in the manifest.
+Increment the version to force a cache refresh

 ### Resources